 And now it’s likely to be an annual event, forming part of the national Premier League Inspires programme, delivered locally by Albion in the Community (AITC), the official charity of Brighton & Hove Albion Football Club (BHAFC) and backed by American Express.

-The day included speeches from three successful businesswomen, who talked about their personal career journeys and how they progressed into their current roles:
+The day included speeches from three successful businesswomen, who talked about their personal career journeys:

 - Lucy Fenwick – Vice President of European Customer Engagement at American Express